 - Class Discussions — Discussions are a critical component of college courses—this module introduces students to students’ and professors’ perceptions of class discussion.
 It then gives students a guide to help them become successful participants.

 - Communication Theory — This module introduces students to basic ideas of communication theory, including miscommunication or modes of persuasion.

 Activating the Modules

-1. Click on its corresponding gray cloud, and most of the content will change to a published status.
+1. Click on its corresponding gray circle, and most of the content will change to a published status.

 Note that if you decide to unpublish a module, you will have to do each piece individually (i.e., the almost-bulk publishing of Step 1 does not work for unpublishing.)